artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 > https://www.foundry.com/nuke-newsletter/top-down-rendering

 The LaProfiler and SpiralProfiler test scripts were run in Nuke 12.2, Nuke 13.2 Classic and Nuke 13.2 Top-down.
-Whilst in some instances there were improvements in speed between the olver version of Nuke 12.2 running Classic mode and the newer version of Nuke 13.2 running Top-down mode, Nuke 13.2 Top-down mode was generally slower (in some cases Top-down was more than half as slow) and consumed far more RAM than Classic mode on the same Nuke 13.2 version (in some cases Top-down used more than double the RAM).
+In some instances there were improvements in speed between the older version of Nuke 12.2 running Classic mode and the newer version of Nuke 13.2 running Top-down mode.

+However for the same Nuke version 13.2, Top-down mode was generally slower (in some cases Top-down was more than half as slow) and consumed far more RAM than Classic (in some cases Top-down used more than double the RAM).
 Top-down mode was also inconsistent in the way in consumed RAM between tests, maybe a sign of memory leaks.

 I'm curious to see if Top-down rendering is improved for these nukescripts in Nuke 14 & 15.
 The decrease in Top-down performance may well be a case of these tests being run on ancient hardware.